scrapinghub/scrapy-poet/docs/intro/basic-tutorial.rst

         async def parse_book(self, response: DummyResponse, page: BookPage): yield await page.to_item()

-    This is useful when the Page Objects uses additional requests which relies heavily on ``async/await`` format.
-More info on this in this tutorial section:
+    This is useful when the Page Objects uses additional requests, which rely heavily on ``async/await`` syntax.
+More info on this in this tutorial
-    :ref:`intro-additional-requests`.
+    section: :ref:`intro-additional-requests`.

 Final result
 ============